-- Thailand’s Minister of Tourism and Sports announced in 2018 that looking at sustainability measurements is more crucial than counting tourists to measure success, while in 2019 the Thai Designated Areas for Sustainable Tourism Administration (DASTA) assessed a number of destinations according to the GSTC Destination Criteria, while providing education on it to local destination management teams.
+- Thailand’s Minister of Tourism and Sports announced in 2018 that looking at sustainability measurements is more crucial than counting tourists to measure success, while in 2019 the Thai Designated Areas for Sustainable Tourism Administration (DASTA) assessed several destinations according to the GSTC Destination Criteria while providing education on it to local destination management teams.

-Do you personally have any favorite business or destination which you think is leading the way in how it approaches sustainability?
+Do you personally have any favourite business or destination which you think is leading the way in how it approaches sustainability?

 There are plenty of amazing destinations and businesses to choose from, so let me speak about Taiwan (I might be a bit biased, as I have been living in Taiwan for about 5 years now).

 The Northeast and Yilan Coast National Scenic Area Administration has been working with GSTC and Green Destinations for several years and thus has established and implemented a multi-year sustainable destination strategy.
 They also turned it into an accessible destination, putting wooden pathways during the Fulong Sand Sculpture Festival, providing chairs for people with movement disability to dip in the water, and providing special bicycles to enjoy the historical Old Caoling Tunnel bike trail.